asifrahaman13/laughing-guide/README.md

-# HR Payroll system
+# Blazing fast HR payroll system.⚡⚡

-Repository to deal with HR payroll system
+A blazing fast HR payroll system designed to deal with simplicity as well as blazing fast speed.
+The application is capable of handling thousands of files concurrently making it extremely efficient for HR payroll system.

 ## Backend